DELAWARE VALLEY ASSOCIATION

 Jan.
 28; 7:00pm - YOUNG PROFESSIONALS VIRTUAL HAPPY HOUR (casual + optional game night) EVENT.
-Join via Zoom for rotating, peer-moderated breakout rooms, to meet, converse, share and connect with fellow PBK Young Professionals, followed by optional game night event.
+Join via Zoom for rotating, peer-moderated breakout rooms, to meet, converse, share and connect with other PBK Young Professionals, followed by optional game night event.
+January's game will be Pictionary.
 Bring your favorite beverage & snacks.
 No charge event.
 Register here.

 Book & Movie Club: